BetterAngelsLA/monorepo/README.md

 yarn nx test betterangels-backend
 ```

-To run tests with breakpoints, you'll need to use a `poetry shell` as described in the section above, then:
+To run tests with breakpoints via the terminal, you'll need to use a `poetry shell` as described in the section above, then:

 1. Add any breakpoint to your code/tests: